 Bi-folding construction to reduce the ramp storage room needed

-Tapered-feet for safe and easy transition from ramp down to the surface
+Tapered feet for a safe and easy transition from the ramp down to the surface

 Raised sides to keep you and your cargo inside the ramp

-Perforated, ribbed, or serrated walking surface for greatest traction to avoid a catastrophic injury to your head, neck and back.
+Perforated, ribbed, or serrated walking surface for excellent traction to avoid a catastrophic head, neck, and back injury.